kgjerde/corporaexplorer/paper.md

 Other R packages utilised can be found in ``corporaexplorer``'s DESCRIPTION file.

 # Acknowledgements
-``corporaexplorer`` has been developed with support from the Research Council of Norway funded research project 'Evaluating Power Political Repertoires (EPOS),' project no. 250419.
+``corporaexplorer`` has been developed with support from the research project ‘Evaluating Power Political Repertoires (EPOS)’ (project no. 250419), funded by the Research Council of Norway.

 # References